Tuvalu: Heritage

 The traditional community system still survives to a large extent on Tuvalu.
 Each family has its own task, or salanga, to perform for the community, such as fishing, house building or defence.
 The skills of a family are passed on from parents to children.

 Most islands have their own fusi, community-owned shops similar to convenience stores, where canned foods and bags of rice can be purchased.
 Goods are cheaper, and fusis give better prices for their own produce.

 Another important building is the falekaupule or maneapa, the traditional island meeting hall, where important matters are discussed and which is also used for wedding celebrations and community activities such as a fatele involving music, singing and dancing.
 Falekaupule is also used as the name of the council of elders – the traditional decision-making body on each island.
 Under the Falekaupule Act, Falekaupule means "traditional assembly in each island ... composed in accordance with the Aganu of each island".
 Aganu means traditional customs and culture.

-Tuvalu does not have any museums, however the creation of a Tuvalu National Cultural Centre and Museum is part of the government's strategic plan for 2018–24.
+Historical records are held by the Tuvalu National Library and Archives.
+The creation of a Tuvalu National Cultural Centre and Museum was discussed in the government's strategic plan for 2018–24.